julian-upc/discrete-geometry/2014/exercises/sheet3/irene.de.parada/code/Readme.txt

 ** Instructions
-Run the .script from the command line using 'sage Orbit.sage'.
+Run the .script from the command line using 'sudo sage Orbit.sage'.

 Upon start, the program will read the required tests from a file called 'OrbitTests.txt' which must be located on the same folder.